Prostate Problems Erectile Disfunction

 - TURP Surgery: $15,000 (one-time) = $15,000 total

-- No ongoing costs after device purchase
+- No ongoing prescription costs after device purchase

-- Family members can benefit
+- Family members may benefit from device

-- No need for doctor visits or prescriptions
+- No need for repeated doctor visits

 Who Should Consider PEMF Therapy for BPH?

-Ideal Candidates
+Ideal Candidates for Exploration

 Prostate Characteristics: